Easy Sourdough Discard Banana Muffins with Crumble Topping

 This recipe for sourdough banana muffins yields perfectly fluffy, moist muffins with tall, bakery-style muffin tops.
-Packed with sweet banana flavor, chopped pecans, and no refined sugar, they make the perfect quick and easy breakfast.
+Packed with sweet banana flavor and topped with a brown sugar crumble, they make the perfect quick and easy breakfast.

 Banana nut muffins were always one of my favorite breakfasts growing up.
 They are straightforward and easy to make, and make a really good “on the go” type of breakfast.
 I love them packed with crunchy pecans and a generous slab of butter!